aws-samples/aws-ibm-mq-adapter/README.md

 ```
 *IMPORTANT*: Update `cdk.json` with the "ARN" from the commands above.

+*Note*: When running production, before running the scriptssetup the following environment variables `TARGET_KEYSTORE_PASS` and `TARGET_TRUSTSTORE_PASS` to random secure values before running the scripts for production.

 You can skip last command if you're not deploying an IBM MQ Fargate mock (for example in a production enviroments).

 #### (Optional) Updating secrets